suchmememanyskill/CssLoader-ThemeDb/README.md

 #### Dropdown
 `"type": "dropdown"`

-This is the default value, and the same dropdown as the v1 patches show.
+This is the default value.
 This type gives a dropdown of all keys in the `values` dictionary.
-Choosing an option injects only the css specified within the selected value
+Choosing an option injects only the CSS specified within the selected value.

 ![dropdown](images/Readme/dropdown.jpg)

 #### Slider
 `"type": "slider"`

 This type gives a slider with the labels of the points of all keys in the `values` dictionary.
-Choosing an option injects only the css specified within the selected value
+Choosing an option injects only the CSS specified within the selected value.

 ![dropdown](images/Readme/slider.jpg)

-#### Checkbox
+#### Checkbox (Toggle)
 `"type": "checkbox"`

 This type represents the `values` field as a toggle.
 This type is unique in the sense that it limits what options you can put in the `values` dictionary.
 You need to have a `Yes` and a `No` option in the `values` dictionary, otherwise the type falls back to a dropdown.
 When the toggle is on, `Yes` is selected, otherwise `No` is selected.